anitab-org/mentorship-backend/docs/docs/Tech-Stack.md

 - **Hosting Service:** Heroku
 - **Database:** Relational Database

-Understand more about our technical decisions made along with this project development in [Technical Decisions Wiki page](Technical-Decisions).
+Understand more about our technical decisions made along with this project development in [Technical Decisions page](Technical-Decisions).